A structure theorem for generalized-noncontextual ontological models: Introduction

 The assumptions that are needed to prove our results will be formally introduced as they become relevant.
 For the sake of having a complete list in one place, however, we provide an informal account of them here.
 These assumptions can be divided into two categories.

-First, we have assumptions limiting the sorts of operational theories that we are considering. \ben \item {\bf Unique deterministic effect:} We consider only operational theories in which all deterministic effects (corresponding to implementing a measurement on the system and marginalizing over its outcome) are operationally equivalent~\cite{chiribella2010probabilistic}. \item {\bf Arbitrary mixtures:} We assume that every mixture of procedures within an operational theory is also an effective procedure within that operational theory.
-That is, for any pair of procedures in the theory, there exists a third procedure defined by flipping a weighted coin and choosing to implement either the first or the second, depending on the outcome of the coin flip. \item {\bf Finite dimensionality:} We assume that the dimension of the GPT associated to the operational theory is finite. \item {\bf Tomographic locality:} For some of our results, we moreover limit our analysis to operational theories whose corresponding GPT is tomographically local (namely, where all GPT processes on composite systems can be fully characterized by probing the component systems locally). \een
+First, we have assumptions limiting the sorts of operational theories that we are considering. \ben \item {Unique deterministic effect:} We consider only operational theories in which all deterministic effects (corresponding to implementing a measurement on the system and marginalizing over its outcome) are operationally equivalent~\cite{chiribella2010probabilistic}. \item {Arbitrary mixtures:} We assume that every mixture of procedures within an operational theory is also an effective procedure within that operational theory.
+That is, for any pair of procedures in the theory, there exists a third procedure defined by flipping a weighted coin and choosing to implement either the first or the second, depending on the outcome of the coin flip. \item {Finite dimensionality:} We assume that the dimension of the GPT associated to the operational theory is finite. \item {Tomographic locality:} For some of our results, we moreover limit our analysis to operational theories whose corresponding GPT is tomographically local (namely, where all GPT processes on composite systems can be fully characterized by probing the component systems locally \cite{hardy2001quantum}). \een

-Second, we have assumptions that concern the ontological model (or quasiprobabilistic model). \ben \item {\bf Deterministic effect preservation:} Any deterministic effect in the operational theory is represented by marginalization over the sample state of the system in the ontological (or quasiprobabilistic) model. \item {\bf Convex-Linearity:} The representation of a mixture of procedures is given by the mixture of their representations, and the representation of a coarse-graining of effects is given by the coarse-graining of their representations. \item {\bf Empirical adequacy:} The ontological (or quasiproabilistic) representations must make the same predictions as the operational theory. \item {\bf Diagram preservation:} The compositional structure of the ontological (or quasiprobabilistic) representation must be the same as the compositional structure of the operational theory. \een
+Second, we have assumptions that concern the ontological model (or quasiprobabilistic model). \ben \item {Deterministic effect preservation:} Any deterministic effect in the operational theory is represented by marginalization over the sample space of the system in the ontological (or quasiprobabilistic) model. \item {Convex-Linearity:} The representation of a mixture of procedures is given by the mixture of their representations, and the representation of a coarse-graining of effects is given by the coarse-graining of their representations. \item {Empirical adequacy:} The ontological (or quasiprobabilistic) representations must make the same predictions as the operational theory. \item {Diagram preservation:} The compositional structure of the ontological (or quasiprobabilistic) representation must be the same as the compositional structure of the operational theory.
+(Formally, this means that we take these representations to be strong monoidal functors.) \een